mayanksharma3/materials-cli/README.md

 Pulls all the latest resources from your course into your folder, pulling only the ones you haven't got in your folder.

+*Features: *
+1. Auto download resources for courses from terminal
+2. Auto login (after first call) to quickly access resources
+3. Only pulls new resources, so you don't need to find which ones are new
+4. Shortcuts to quickly access your main courses

 ![CLI demo](media/demo.gif)

 ## Installation